abarnes285/Az-104-Study-Guide/README.md

 -Connect to your VMs.  <br/>
 -Manage permissions with RBAC. <br/>
 -Use the Azure cloud shell to run saved scripts or perform admin tasks. <br/>

+<h3>Azure Powershell </h3>
+You can change your default view to the customizable dashboard in the portal settings.

+<h3>Portal menu</h3>
+Azure has many more services than whats shown in the menu.
+The services listed usually are the ones favorited.
+You can customize your favorites with the specific resource types that you tend to create or administer most often.

+<h3>Copilot in Azure</h3>
+If your org has made Copilot in Azure available, you can select the button to ask questions, quickly navigate to services and resources, or get help with tasks.
+For ex, Copilot can help you design, operate, optimize, and troubleshoot your Azure apps and infrastructure.
+Copilot for Azure can also help you gain new insights about which Azure services can help with your objectives.

+<h3>Azure portal global controls </h3>
+The Azure portal displays several icons in the status bar at the top right side of the screen.
+These icons are global controls that are always available, no matter what service you’re working with.
+Each icon provides quick access to useful functionality, such as configuring settings or viewing notifications about portal activity.

+<h3>Cloud shell </h3>
+Select the cloud shell icon (>_) to create a new Azure Cloud shell session.
+Recall that Azure Cloud Shell is an interactive shell for managing Azure resources.
+This browser-based terminal lets you control and administer your Azure Resources through a command-line interface built right into the portal.

+<h3>Notifications </h3>
+Select the bell icon to display the notifications pane.
+This pane gives you information about the most recent actions that have been carried out, along with their status.